What Is It?

 You can put ice packs on your face to reduce swelling.
 Typically, they are left on for 20 minutes at a time and removed for 20 minutes.
 If your jaw is sore and stiff after the swelling goes away, try warm compresses.

 Eat soft and cool foods for a few days.
 Then try other food as you feel comfortable.

-A gentle rinse with warm salt water, started 24 hours after the surgery, can help to keep the area clean.
+A gentle rinse with warm salt water started 24 hours after the surgery, can help to keep the area clean.
 Use one-half teaspoon of salt in a cup of water.
 Most swelling and bleeding end within a day or two after the surgery.
 Initial healing takes at least two weeks.

-If you need stitches, your doctor at Davinci Dental Clinic may use the kind that dissolve on their own.
+If you need stitches, your doctor at Davinci Dental Clinic may use the kind that dissolves on their own.
 This usually takes one to two weeks.
 Rinsing with warm salt water will help the stitches to dissolve.
 Some stitches need to be removed by the dentist or surgeon.